nelhage/blog.nelhage.com/source/_posts/2015-02-01-regular-expression-search-with-suffix-arrays.markdown

   one for `m`, which will give us two smaller chunks, once for "his" and one for "him".

-And we can combine these strategies.
-We can search for `/[a-f][0-9]/`
+We also have the option of making multiple searches and combining the results; Given `/hello|world/`, we can search for "hello", and search for "world", and then look at both locations.

-by:
+And we can combine all of these strategies.
+By way of example, we can search for `/[a-f][0-9]/` by:

 1. Binary searching to find `a-f`
 2. Splitting that into 6 ranges, one for `a`, `b`, `c`, `d`, `e`, and `f`
-3. For each of those ranges, doing a binary search over the *second* character of the suffix, to find the 0-9 range
+3. For each of those ranges, doing a binary search over the second character, looking for the `0-9` range.

 <div>